Rkfmckee/CoE-DnD-Organiser/README.md

 # Overview
-This application is part of Unosquare"s Center of Excellence software project.
+This application is part of Unosquare's Center of Excellence software project.
 - Project name: D&D Organiser.
 - Author: Ryan McKeever.